hashicorp/terraform-exec/CONTRIBUTING.md

 ### `tfexec`

 Package `github.com/hashicorp/terraform-exec/tfexec` exposes functionality for constructing and running Terraform CLI commands.
-Structured return values use the data types defined in the [terraform-json] (https://github.com/hashicorp/terraform-json) package.
+Structured return values use the data types defined in the [hashicorp/terraform-json](https://github.com/hashicorp/terraform-json) package.

 #### Adding a new Terraform CLI command to `tfexec`